Ben-Brady/cc-video/README.md

 ### Monitor Setup

-In order to setup the monitors create a grid of
+In order to setup the monitors create a grid of monitors like this:

+IMAGE HERE

+If you ever need to recalibrate it, remove the monitors.json file.

 ### Playing different videos